y-top-developer/anton-shumakov/README.md

 I participated in a large number of CTFs (https://ctfnews.ru/what-is-ctf/) with the team (https://ctftime.org/team/75203), so I have a lot of experience in solving non-standard problems and I understand why it is important to write safe code.

-I read the webinar (https://www.ptsecurity.com/ru-ru/research/webinar/povyshenie-privilegij-v-sisteme-detektirovanie-tekhnik-na-primere-pt-sandbox/).
+I spoke on the webinar (https://www.ptsecurity.com/ru-ru/research/webinar/povyshenie-privilegij-v-sisteme-detektirovanie-tekhnik-na-primere-pt-sandbox/).
 Conducted a club of information security at the university.

 I actively use git and docker during development, and since I worked as a reverse engineer, I read someone else's code well)</p>